go-kivik/kivik.github.io/_posts/2017-04-22-announcing-kivik.md

 date: 2017-04-22
 author: Jonathan Hall
 permalink: /announcing-kivik-couchdb-pouchdb-golang
-excerpt: For nearly 3 months I've been working on a Golang client library for CouchDB and PouchDB.
-Announcing: Kivik 1.0.
+excerpt: "For nearly 3 months I've been working on a Golang client library for CouchDB and PouchDB.
+Announcing: Kivik 1.0."
 ---

 <i>**Editorial Note:** This post originally appeared on